parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/sdk_tutorial.md

 tags:
   - testnet 1.0
   - parallelchain sdk
+  - tutorial
 ---

-# Using ParallelChain Mainnet Smart Contract Development Kit (SDK)
+# Tutorial: Using the SDK

 `Learning outcome`: _Using the methods and macros provided by ParallelChain Mainnet SDK._